Spyros26/Flask-Project/README.md

 ## Main Use-Cases

-1.Charging EV
+1. Charging EV

-2.Issue Statement (statement with all the charging sessions in a selected period)
+2. Issue Statement (statement with all the charging sessions in a selected period)

+## User Roles

+1. Admin (default admin acc has username: admin and password: petrol4ever)

+2. Privileged (role for privileged stakeholders who can access SessionsPerXX endpoints from cli)

+3. User (role for typical EVUsers)

 ## Setup & Installtion